blenzner26/calculator-react/README.md

 # React Calculator App

+This is a calculator app built using React and Material UI components.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dependencies
 <ul>